Centuriavis: Description

-The beak of Centuriavis is proportionally shorter than in modern turkeys with a tip thats slightly downturned.
+The beak of Centuriavis is proportionally shorter than in modern turkeys with a tip that's slightly downturned.
 The nares are small, resembling those of ptarmigans and prairie chickens.
 The skull roof is smooth, which differs from grouses and some individuals of the turkey which possess rugosities above the eyes.
 The lower jaw is more strongly curved than in turkeys with a short mandibular symphysis that lacks a fenestra.
 The preservation of the skull allowed for a detailed look at the neuroanatomy of Centuriavis, revealing that it possessed small olfactory bulbs, a trait typical for land fowl.
 The hyperpallium, also known as wulst, most closely resembles turkeys in its degree of projection.
 The well developed optic lobes likewise resemble turkeys and are located almost entirely behind the widest point of the endocast.

 As prior research has shown that the strongest indicator for body mass in landfowls was the length of the coracoid, Ksepka and colleagues were able to estimate the weight of Centuriavis.
 They concluded that the animal may have reached a bodymass of 1.718 kg, which is close to the average weight reported in female greater sage-grouse.
 This would render Centuriavis larger than most extant grouse species, but still smaller than the largest modern grouse species (such as the western capercaillie) and modern turkeys.